-To narrow our investigation to the dynamics of left M1 local circuitry, we will compute the average of TEPs across a specified region of interest (ROI), including electrodes under the stimulation coil and in correspondence with the scalp site of the cortical target, approximately C1, C3, C5, CP3, and FC3 (e.g., Costanzo et al., 2023).
-The electrodes included in the ROI will be verified by visual inspection of the greatest response amplitude after the TMS pulse in the grand average of all participants.
+To narrow our investigation to the dynamics of the local circuitry of the left M1, we will compute the average of TEPs across a specified region of interest (ROI), including electrodes under the stimulation coil and in correspondence with the scalp site of the cortical target, approximately C1, C3, C5, CP3, and FC3 (e.g., Costanzo et al., 2023).
+The electrodes to be included in the ROI will be verified by visual inspection of the greatest response amplitude after the TMS pulse in the grand average of all participants.
 Then, the ROI will be kept fixed among the participants.
 Following this, we will extract P30, P60, and N100 TEP components by averaging the individual amplitudes and extracting the positive and negative peaks in the selected time intervals: 20-35 ms (P30), 55-70 ms (P60), and 90-130 ms (N100).
-These time intervals were chosen according to the available literature on the M1-TEP components elicited by both suprathreshold and subthreshold stimulations (e.g., Gordon et al., 2018; Lioumis et al., 2009; Premoli, Castellanos, et al., 2014).
+These time intervals were chosen according to the available literature on the M1-TEP components elicited by both suprathreshold and subthreshold stimulations (Gordon, Desideri, Belardinelli, Zrenner, & Ziemann, 2018; Lioumis et al., 2009; Premoli, Castellanos, et al., 2014).